Books4Languages/pressbooks-lingua/README.md

 * Tweak:
   * Download button
   * Custom Header with on-lingua logo
-  * Removed author name from the header
 * Fix:
   * Facebook like button
   * Footer metadata
+* Deprecated:
+  * Removed author name from the header
+  * Removed 'open-textbooks-style.css' from child theme

 ### 0.1.1
 * New: